SAP/inquirer-gui/label-plugin/README.md

 # Label Plugin for Inquirer-gui

-This plugin presents label (read-only).
+This plugin presents a label (read-only).

 ![Inquirer-gui Label](./label.png)